LLNL/Silo/docs/objects.md

   op. symbol name|type|meaning
   :---|:---|:---
-  DBCSG_INNER|unary|specifies the region created by all points satisfying the equation defining the boundary with '<' replacing '='.<br>left operand indicates the boundary, right operand ignored
+  `DBCSG_INNER`|unary|specifies the region created by all points satisfying the equation defining the boundary with `<` replacing `=`, left operand indicates the boundary, right operand ignored
-  DBCSG_OUTER|unary|specifies the region created by all points satisfying the equation defining the boundary with '>' replacing '='.<br>left operand indicates the boundary, right operand ignored
+  `DBCSG_OUTER`|unary|specifies the region created by all points satisfying the equation defining the boundary with `>` replacing `=`, left operand indicates the boundary, right operand ignored
-  DBCSG_ON|unary|specifies the region created by all points satisfying the equation defining the boundary.<br>left operand indicates the boundary, right operand ignored
+  `DBCSG_ON`|unary|specifies the region created by all points satisfying the equation defining the boundary left operand indicates the boundary, right operand ignored
-  DBCSG_UNION|binary|take the union of left and right operands<br>left and right operands indicate the regions DBCSG_INTERSECT|binary|take the intersection of left and right operands<br>left and right operands indicate the regions DBCSG_DIFF|binary|subtract the right operand from the left<br>left and right operands indicate the regions DBCSG_COMPLIMENT|unary|take the compliment of the left operand,<br>left operand indicates the region, right operand ignored DBCSG_XFORM|unary|to be implemented DBCSG_SWEEP|unary|to be implemented
+  `DBCSG_UNION`|binary|take the union of left and right operands left and right operands indicate the regions `DBCSG_INTERSECT`|binary|take the intersection of left and right operands left and right operands indicate the regions `DBCSG_DIFF`|binary|subtract the right operand from the left left and right operands indicate the regions `DBCSG_COMPLIMENT`|unary|take the compliment of the left operand, left operand indicates the region, right operand ignored `DBCSG_XFORM`|unary|to be implemented `DBCSG_SWEEP`|unary|to be implemented

-  However, not all regions in a `CSG` `zonelist` form the actual zones of a `CSG` mesh.
+  However, not all regions in a CSG `zonelist` form the actual zones of a CSG mesh.
   Some regions exist only to facilitate the construction of other regions.
   Only certain regions, those that are completely constructed, form the actual zones.
-  Consequently, the `zonelist` for a `CSG` mesh involves both a list of regions (as well as the definition of those regions) and then a list of zones (which are really just completely defined regions).
+  Consequently, the `zonelist` for a CSG mesh involves both a list of regions (as well as the definition of those regions) and then a list of zones (which are really just completely defined regions).

   The following table describes the options accepted by this function.
   See the section titled "Using the Silo Option Parameter" for details on the use of the `DBoptlist` construct.